Russell-Sample/Russell-Sample/resume.md

 About Me

-&nbsp;  I am a very curious person and I love learning about new things and how things work.
+&nbsp;  I am a very curious person, and I love learning about new things and how things work.
 I always like to feel I'm being productive towards a goal, even if that goal is a personal or insignificant one, and I avoid wasting time as much as I can.
 I am very outgoing when talking on topics I am passionate about.